 1 Page speed

 The very first contact a visitor has with your website is, in fact, its loading time.
-Research has shown time and time again that page speed directly correlates with bounce rates.
+Research has shown repeatedly that page speed directly correlates with bounce rates.
 For an example, Search Engine Journal reports the following, based on Google/SOASTA’s research:

 - “A 3 seconds load time increases bounce rates by 32% (when compared to a one-second load time).”